 Sleeping panic attacks are harder to control than daytime panic attacks because there is no warning.
 You can't take what you've learned and apply it to stop your panic attack from happening, nor can you distract yourself or prepare yourself so that the panic attack is less severe.
 Sleeping panic attacks hit you by complete surprise, and often occur at a point in your sleep when your disorientation prevents you from thinking critically about what's happening.

-- Eat Healthy/Exercise, Etc. Sleep apnea (and to a lesser extent, GERD) are often caused by excess weight.
+- Adopt a Healthy Lifestyle.
+Sleep apnea (and to a lesser extent, GERD) are often caused by excess body weight.
 Talk to your doctor about developing some type of weight loss or health plan that can reduce sleep apnea if it occurs.
-You'll find that if you do have sleep apnea and you can burn off some of that excess weight and prevent the apnea from occurring, your panic attacks will stop with it.
-In addition, exercise is extremely valuable for fighting anxiety, so you may find it has several benefits for your daytime stress as well.
+You'll find that if you do have sleep apnea and you can burn off some of that excess weight and prevent the apnea from occurring, your panic attacks may stop with it.
+In addition, exercise is extremely valuable for fighting anxiety in general, so you may find it has several benefits for your daytime stress as well.

 - Panic Attack Reminder Sheet Finally, consider putting something near where you sleep that can help you talk yourself down when you wake up with a panic attack.
 Some sort of inspirational reminder or "how to" list to calm yourself down when you wake up in a panic is important.
-Also, if you find that you can't go back to sleep, try to go out into your home and do something fun.
+You should also consider meditation and breathing exercises that help calm you down after you wake up.
+Also, if you find that you can't go back to sleep, try to go out into your home and do something pleasantly relaxing.
 Distract yourself.
 Remind yourself that you had a panic attack, everything is okay, and all you need to do is calm down.
-Fighting your panic attack and trying to go back to sleep while stressed often doesn't work.

-Since these anxiety attacks occur at night and are generally not in your control, they are not easily preventable while you still deal with panic attacks and their triggers.
-Nevertheless, the above tips should help you improve your ability to control panic attacks while you look for a treatment that deals with them directly.
+Since these anxiety attacks occur at night and are generally not in your control, they are not easily preventable through a focus on identifying and avoiding triggers, which is how day-time panic attacks are often managed.
+Nevertheless, the above tips should help you improve your ability to control panic attacks while you look for a treatment that deals with anxiety more generally.

 How to Stop Anxiety and Panic